aspose-words/Aspose.Words-API-References/english/net/aspose.words/font/themefont/_index.md

 title: Font.ThemeFont
 linktitle: ThemeFont
 second_title: Aspose.Words for .NET API Reference
-description: Font property.
+description: Font ThemeFont property.
 Gets or sets the theme font in the applied font scheme that is associated with this Font object in C#.
 type: docs
 weight: 470
 url: /net/aspose.words/font/themefont/